szmidapatrik/c2m1TPaeVlsln/README.md

-# CSGO Player Action evaluation using Graph Neual networks
+# Counter Strike Player Action Evaluation Using Graph Neual Networks

 Python kernels:
-  - 3.11: awpy
+  - 3.11: *awpy* is installed on it for CSGO match parsing.
-  - 2.12: awpy2
+  - 3.12: *awpy2* is installed on it for CS2 match parsing.